Skip to main content

 Sending refunds

 The FTC has many mechanisms in place to verify the accuracy of our distributions and to confirm that only the approved recipients receive payment.
-First, unique identifiers are assigned to each potential claimant at the beginning of the case, which can be used to track the lifecycle of the refund program.
-FTC staff independently reviews each distribution authorization, checks the proposed list of recipients against the master customer list, and investigates any discrepancies before approving a distribution.
+First, unique identifiers are assigned to each potential claimant at the beginning of the case.
+FTC staff independently reviews each distribution, checks the proposed list of recipients against the master list, and investigates any discrepancies before approving a distribution.
 The agency also conducts payment audits to verify that only the rightful recipients received payments.
-In a claims process, we may ask for supporting documents or other information, and we apply analytical tools to root out false claims.
-Once payments have been sent, the FTC carefully tracks which payments and how much money make it into the hands of affected consumers, and uses that information to continually improve our processes.
-In 2021, the FTC completed 28 first-time mailings for FTC cases.
+In a claims process, we may ask for supporting documents or other information, and we apply analytical tools to identify and remove fraudulent or duplicate claims.

 Updating names and addresses

-Before mailing checks, every distribution list is checked against the National Change of Address system, which records change-of-address notices submitted to the U.S. Post Office.
+Before mailing checks, we check every distribution list against the National Change of Address system, which records change-of-address notices submitted to the U.S. Post Office.
 When a check is returned as undeliverable or remains uncashed after its void date, the agency conducts an address search to determine if there is a more recent address for the consumer, and then reissues a new check to the updated address.

 Considering whether an additional check mailing is feasible